 Like most of the coastal Croatia – the best time to visit Šibenik is either spring or summer.
 The peak season starts late June all the way to the end of August which means bigger crowds.
 However, it’s the best time for hitting the beach, since the weather is mostly hot and sunny.
 Early June and early September are perfect for those who want to skip huge crowds and still enjoy the summer weather and the atmosphere.
 Winter is not that harsh, however, most of the shops and restaurants close which makes the whole city look kind of deserted.
 The biggest festivity in the city is Šibenik Children’s Festival in June, a great manifestation for adults and especially young ones.

-Few facts about Šibenik
+A few facts about Šibenik

 Šibenik is the oldest native Croatian town and the historic city in Dalmatia region.
 It’s located where the Krka river drains into the Adriatic Sea.
 The city is famous for its Cathedral of Saint James – the masterpiece of the Renaissance in Croatia.
 Besides the Cathedral, the city is home to four fortresses all of them impressive in their appearance and with the nice city views.
 The Kornati archipelago, located very close to Šibenik, consists of 150 islands making it the densest archipelago in the Mediterranean Sea.